mikol/run/README.md

 runs them than they do when they run by themselves. `npm run` just isn’t satisfied to run something and then get out out of the way.

-Which may account for the fact that `npm run` [is verbose to a fault](https://goo.gl/CoFLVr). `npm` has a lot more on its mind than just running your scripts so by default you’re going to see more output than you really need.
+Which may explain why `npm run` [is verbose to a fault](https://goo.gl/CoFLVr).
+`npm` has a lot more on its mind than just running your scripts so by default you’re going to see more output than you really need.
 Sure, you can pass it `--silent` or redirect output to `/dev/null`, but other people (your teammates and mine, for example) will need to do the same or they’ll get a bunch of `npm` disclaimer boilerplate when what they really want to see is what the script itself did.

 Finally, `package.json` is great for project configuration, but it’s a pretty poor place to write scripts.
 There’s no way to comment or document your scripts.